mikro-orm/mikro-orm/docs/docs/installation.md

 console.log(orm.em); // access EntityManager via `em` property
 ```

+> Read more about all the possible configuration options in [Advanced Configuration](configuration.md) section.

 You can also provide paths where you store your entities via `entitiesDirs` array.
 Internally
 it uses [`globby`](https://github.com/sindresorhus/globby) so you can use
 [globbing patterns](https://github.com/sindresorhus/globby#globbing-patterns).